Bareflank/hypervisor/README.md

 cd ~/working/build
 cmake \
   ../hypervisor \
-  -DHYPERVISOR_EXTENSIONS=example_default \
   -DHYPERVISOR_EXTENSIONS_DIR=$PWD/../extension \
   -DFETCHCONTENT_SOURCE_DIR_BSL=$PWD/../bsl
 ```

-The `HYPERVISOR_EXTENSIONS` variable tells CMake what the name of the resulting binary is that represents your extension.
-Specifically, in your extension's CMakeLists.txt, there will be a call to `install()` like `install(TARGETS example_default DESTINATION bin)`.
-You set `HYPERVISOR_EXTENSIONS` to the value after `TARGETS`.
-In the case above, since we copied the default example, we set `HYPERVISOR_EXTENSIONS` to `example_default`.

 `HYPERVISOR_EXTENSIONS_DIR` defines the location of your extension.
 Note that the path must be an absolute path, which is why we used the absolute path of the build folder as a starting point and then worked out the location of the extension folder from there.